keesiemeijer/related-posts-by-taxonomy/readme.txt

 	* Add filter pre_related_posts to override the related posts query.
 * Bug fixes
 	* Fix duplicate gallery IDs breaking the column layout of WordPress galleries.
 Props: @sonamel

-= 2.3.1 =

-* Enhancement
-	* Add support to disable the shortcode or widget for this plugin
-	* Add support to update all plugin settings with one filter.

 For older changelog versions see the changelog.txt file